Marioalexsan/AtlyssModAudio/ModAudio/_Thunderstore/README.md

 This will play the default boss music with an 80% chance, and a remixed version with a 20% chance.

-## This __routes.txt format sucks!
-Can I just use JSON or something?

-Yeah!
-You can specify a `modaudio.config.json` file instead of a `__routes.txt` to customize the audio packs using JSON.

-The feature set available for JSON configs is slightly bigger, and you can use [this file](https://github.com/Marioalexsan/AtlyssMods/blob/main/ModAudio/AudioPackConfig.cs) as a reference for all of the fields that are available.

 ## Multiple audio mods

 If you use multiple audio mods that replace the same audio clips, ModAudio will effectively combine them into one.